pelite376/pelite.github.io/taskReview.md

 paragraph

-#### Inform community residents of government programs available in the area
+#### Informing community residents of government programs available in the area

 Piper is the owner of a local authentic Hawaiian barbecue restaurant in Queens, and she has been having difficulty paying her business’s bills on time due to rapidly increasing rent.
 She doesn’t believe that there are any government programs available to help her manage her rent bills, so she feels helpless and is considering closing the business.
 She tried looking online for anything she could find, but her busy schedule and long hours don’t allow her to spend a lot of time scouring legislative bills for information.
 She feels sad about closing down because she’s built a loyal customer base, some of which is almost 25 years old, but even this loyalty isn’t enough to get her through these hard times.
 She wishes there were a way she could quickly find out whether there exist programs she could leverage to get her through to better days.